The North Face Utility Hybrid Hiker - Women's Review

 Our Analysis and Test Results

 The Utility Hybrid is a unique addition to our lineup.
 They are technically a hiker tight, but their features create a fashion-forward look that isn't your typical set of tights.
 Not to mention, the big, zippered pockets function much like a hiking pant.
-All this makes them part mobile tight, part pant, and part fashion statement.
+All this makes them part mobile tights, part pants, and part fashion statement.

 Comfort & Mobility